azmusgb/rules_central/README.md

 ## Styling

 The interface uses Tailwind CSS with the DaisyUI plugin.
-Global design tokens are defined in `static/css/style.css` and referenced in `tailwind.config.cjs`.
+Global design tokens live in `src/css/tokens.css` and are referenced in `tailwind.config.cjs`.
 After modifying these or any files in `src/css/`, rebuild the
 stylesheet: